brevia-ai/brevia/docs/tutorials/create_summarization.md

 ```

 `text`: The text you wish to summarize.
 This can be any string of text.
 `chain_type`: The summarization algorithm to use.
-Available options include stuff (default), map_reduce, and bart.
+Available options include stuff (default), `map_reduce` and `refine`.
 Refer to the ? page for detailed descriptions of each algorithm.
 `token_data`: A boolean value indicating whether to return token-level information in the response.

+> **Note**: This endpoint allows you to define a single iteration_prompt for both the MapReduce and refine summarization algorithms to uses in internal Langchain workflow.
+This `iteration_prompt` will be used as the `combined_prompt` during the MapReduce and as the `refine_prompt` during Refine.

-### Default Prompts:
+### Default Prompts

 The system utilizes pre-defined prompts for summarization.
 These prompts guide the language model in generating a concise and informative summary.

-### Custom Prompt Example:
+### Custom Prompt Example

 You can also customize the prompts used for summarization.
 This example demonstrates using a different summarization algorithm (map_reduce) and a custom prompt: